uvmcs120f2022/Graphics-Starter/README.md

 * Change the color of the quad by modifying the call to `glColor3f`.
     * What is the range of values for each part of the color?
+    * 0-1
 * Move the quad down and to the right by 50 pixels.
-    * Is the positive x direction left or right?
+    * Is the positive x direction left or right? right
-    * Is the positive y direction up or down?
+    * Is the positive y direction up or down? up
 * Make each vertex a different color by adding calls to `glColor3f` before each call to `glVertex2i`.
     * Describe the quad's appearance.
+Beautiful
 * Swap the third and fourth coordinates of the quad.
     * What does it look like?